Anarchapulco

 Anarchapulco is an annual anarcho-capitalist and voluntaryist conference held in Acapulco, Mexico.
 It was founded by Canadian-Dominican activist and entrepreneur Jeff Berwick in 2015.
-The term is a blend-in portmanteau of Anarchy, its based society, and Acapulco, the city, hence the name.
+The term is a portmanteau of anarchy and Acapulco.

 The conference attracted increased attention and controversy after a member of the community, a fugitive from American drug charges, Shane Cress, using the pseudonym John Galton, was shot and killed at his home in Acapulco.